arviz-devs/arviz/doc/source/user_guide/plotting_with_matplotlib.md

 ### The parameter `show`

-:::{note} The parameter `show` calls the show function of the backend.
-Matplotlib shows the plot in a Jupyter notebook even if this is set to `False`.
-For more details see {func}`matplotlib.pyplot.show`.
+The parameter `show` calls {func}`matplotlib.pyplot.show`.

+:::{note} There are some Matplotlib backends like the inline (default) Jupyter backend that show the plot even if `plt.show` is not called.
+In such cases, plots will be shown automatically even if `show=False`.
 :::

 ### Defining custom axes